CamelContext

 Consumer

 A consumer is the service that receives messages produced by some external system, wraps them in an exchange, and sends them to be processed.
-Consumers are the source of the exchanges being routed in Camel.
+Consumers are the source of the exchanges being routed in Apache Camel.
 To create a new exchange, a consumer will use the endpoint that wraps the payload being consumed.
 A processor is then used to initiate the routing of the exchange in Camel via the routing engine.

 Camel has two kinds of consumers: event-driven consumers, and polling consumers (or scheduled polling consumers).
 The differences between these consumers are important, because they help solve different problems.